MbuthiaWaKihara/okoleaRepo/README.md

 </p>

 <p>
 Okolea is a platform that relies on the students themselves to grow.
 The system not only acts as a good archive for past papers and notes, but also enables students to share resources they consider helpful with others.
 Okolea's idea is that a selected group of students (class representatives/ student leaders) are able to upload material directly into the website, and are also able to verify material uploaded by other students.
-This way, someone is always accountable for every download in the site.
+This way, someone is always accountable for every upload in the site.
 </p>

 # How to run okolea platform locally